Timothy Martin

-Timothy Serge Martin (born 27 March 2001) is a footballer who plays as a goalkeeper for Seraing on loan from Virton.
-Born in Belgium, he is a Luxembourg youth international.
+Timothy Serge Martin (born 27 March 2001) is a footballer who plays as a goalkeeper for League of Ireland First Division club Cobh Ramblers.
+Born in Belgium, he is a Luxembourgish youth international.

 Career

 In 2020, Martin signed for French fifth tier side Nîmes B. In 2021, he signed for Virton in the Belgian second tier.
 On 19 December 2021, he debuted for Virton during a 1–1 draw with Westerlo.

 On 11 August 2022, Martin joined Seraing on a season-long loan with an option to buy.

+On 31 January 2025, Martin signed for League of Ireland First Division club Cobh Ramblers.
+On 19 May 2025, he was part of the side that won the Munster Senior Cup following a 2–0 win over Rockmount at Turners Cross.